 What is SSL (secure socket layer)?

 SSL allows sensitive information such as credit card numbers, social security numbers, and login credentials to be transmitted securely.
 Normally, data sent between browsers and web servers is sent in plain text—leaving you vulnerable to eavesdropping.
 If an attacker is able to intercept (capture) all data being sent over the internet between a browser and a web server they can see and use that information.
-Http is sent data in plain text over network. https protocol used for establishing scure channel between browser (client) and web server.
+Http is sent data in plain text over a network.
+HTTPS protocol is used for establishing secure channel between browser (client) and the web server.

 More specifically, SSL is a security protocol.
 Protocols describe how algorithms should be used; in this case, the SSL protocol determines variables of the encryption for both the link and the data being transmitted.

 Sslstrip is a tool used to downgrade HTTPS to HTTP.
 It will transparently hijack HTTP traffic on a network, watch for HTTPS links and redirects, and then map those links into either look-alike HTTP links or homograph-similar HTTPS links.
 It also supports modes for supplying a favicon that looks like a lock icon, selective logging, and session denial.